Skip to content

 Easy

 - Child In The Manger – 3′, SA choir and piano, fairly easy.
 Buy it from MusicSpoke.
-3 different choirs in the UK performed this during Christmas 2015, and at least one more, Cumbernauld Choir, will sing it at Christmas 2016.
+This has been sung by several UK choirs.
 The recording below is by Cantemus, a girls’ choir at George Watson’s College in Edinburgh, directed by Steven Griffin.

 - A Bicycle Wheel – a 3-part round, ideal for singing outdoors or at anything associated with bicycles!
 Pay what you want for this piece.